-During the 2014 campaign Benner guided the Bears to a 17-4 overall record, a 10-0 Centennial Conference record, a Centennial Conference Championship, an appearance in the NCAA Tournament where Ursinus advanced all the way to NCAA Regional Final falling to Middlebury 5-1.
+During the 2014 campaign, Benner guided the Bears to a 17-4 overall record, a 10-0 CC record and the CC championship, and an appearance in the NCAA Tournament, where Ursinus advanced to the regional final before falling to Middlebury, 5-1.

-In Coach Benner’s first year in-charge she guided the Bears to a 19-4 overall record, 9-1 in conference.
-The Bears once again won the Centennial Conference Championship for the eighth straight time, defeating the Franklin & Marshall Diplomats by a score of 2-1.
+In Benner’s first year in charge, the Bears finished 19-4 overall and 9-1 in conference play and won the league championship for the eighth straight season, defeating Franklin & Marshall by a score of 2-1.
 The Bears then went on to defeat Christopher Newport, Messiah, and Salisbury en route to another appearance in the semifinals of the NCAA Division III tournament.

-Prior to joining the Ursinus coaching staff Coach benner was the head coach of Manheim Central High School for three seasons.
-During her time there she guided Manheim to three Lancaster-Lebanon League playoff appearances and two Pennsylvania District III playoff appearances.
+Prior to Ursinus, Benner spent three seasons as the head coach of Manheim Central High School, where she racked up three Lancaster-Lebanon League playoff appearances and two Pennsylvania District III playoff appearances.

-However, Benner was not just a star on the field but off as well.
-Academically, Benner graduated Summa Cum Laude with a 4.0 grade average and was named ESPN The Magazine/CoSIDA Academic First-Team All American, CAA Female Scholar Athlete of the Year, and four-time NFHCA Academic All-American.
-Finally, as a senior, Benner was a 2006 NCAA Woman of the Year Finalist.
+Benner was also a star off the field.
+She graduated summa cum laude with a 4.0 grade point average and was named an ESPN The Magazine/CoSIDA Academic First-Team All American, CAA Female Scholar-Athlete of the Year, and a four-time NFHCA Academic All-American.
+As a senior, Benner was a 2006 NCAA Woman of the Year Finalist.

-Coach Benner also has a passion for music and in particular playing the violin.
-She had played since she was three years old, former orchestra director at Manheim Central, and while she was at Old Dominion was concertmaster of the Old Dominion Symphony Orchestra and 1st chair violinist of the Diehn String Quartet.
+Benner also has a passion for music, in particular the violin.
+She had played since she was three years old and was an orchestra director at Manheim Central.
+Benner was concert master of the Old Dominion Symphony Orchestra and 1st chair violinist of the Diehn String Quartet.